mulle-nat-stash/mulle-templates/README.md

 ![GitHub release](https://img.shields.io/github/release/mulle-nat/mulle-objc-tools.svg)

-First and foremost this project supplies you with a script `mulle-objc-init` to setup your own **mulle-objc** projects.
-It also contains a variety of other scripts that are useful for maintaining **mulle-objc** projects.
+This is a collection of scripts that are useful for maintaining **mulle-objc** projects and forks.

 ## Development tools